m4ttsch/omscs-notes-notes/machine-learning-trading/working-with-multiple-stocks.md

 ![](https://assets.omscs.io/6B0D8B98-E393-4E7F-A14C-43FB50B2F9F6.png)

-If we can **normalize** the stock prices in this manner, we can more easily compare them on an “apples to apples” basis.
+If we can **normalize** the stock prices in this manner, we can more easily compare them on an "apples to apples" basis.

 ### Documentation
 - [Plotting](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html#plotting)

-## How to Plot on “Equal Footing” Quiz
+## How to Plot on "Equal Footing" Quiz
 ![](https://assets.omscs.io/533F01B4-36B8-4898-A860-8B735E1ADA08.png)

-## How to Plot on “Equal Footing" Quiz Solution
+## How to Plot on "Equal Footing" Quiz Solution
 ![](https://assets.omscs.io/EF3D7A60-CF3B-4769-A3F8-D5157B461134.png)

 While both of these are technically correct, the second approach leverages *vectorization* which is must faster than the iterative approach.
 Read more about vectorization [here](https://engineering.upside.com/a-beginners-guide-to-optimizing-pandas-code-for-speed-c09ef2c6a4d6).